 - First Aid

-After successful completion of your Initial Officer Training Course (if you are not already a registered psychologist), you’ll enter into registration to become a psychologist.
+After successful completion of your RNZAF Officer Commissioning Course (if you are not already a registered psychologist), you’ll enter into registration to become a psychologist.
 Through this 12 month period under supervision of a military registered psychologist, you will develop your psychological skills and knowledge through the completion of six projects and applied learning.

 Upon successful completion of these requirements and a written and oral examination, you will be registered in the ‘general’ scope of practice.
 You will also be provided with additional training to meet the demands of the role, such as training relating to operational debriefs, critical incidents and aviation psychology.
 Further professional training is also encouraged and you’ll be able to continue studies voluntarily or through sponsorship, and attend professional conferences such as the New Zealand Psychological Society Conference and/or international conferences.